Home - The Best Japanese Chef Knives in 2023

 This knife is a bit longer than most, 8-½”, which is good for carving large roasts and whole birds.
 The taper is just right for all cooking tasks, but it would take some practice to chop with such a long knife.
 The mahogany feels good in the hand.
 It’s smooth and contoured very well.

-This is probably the best knife for making perfect slices of meat.
+This is probably the knife for making perfect slices of meat.
 But it’s tapered well enough for rocking and chopping, too.

 If you want a professional Japanese chef’s knife and don’t mind putting in some practice to get used to that extra length, this may be perfect for you.